sachinchoolur/lightGallery/site/content/docs/getting-started.md

 -   Double-click/Double-tap to see actual size of the image.
 -   Animated thumbnails.
 -   Social sharing.
--   Youtube Vimeo Dailymotion VK and html5 videos Support.
+-   YouTube Vimeo Wistia and html5 videos Support.
 -   20+ Hardware-Accelerated CSS3 transitions.
 -   Dynamic mode.
 -   Full screen support.
--   Supports zoom.
+-   Zoom in/out, Pinch to zoom.
+-   Swipe/Drag up/down support to close gallery
--   Browser history API.
+-   Browser history API(deep linking).
 -   Responsive images.
 -   HTML iframe support.
 -   Multiple instances on one page.
 -   Easily customizable via CSS (SCSS) and Settings.
 -   Smart image preloading and code optimization.
 -   Keyboard Navigation for desktop.
--   Font icon support.
+-   SVG icons.
 -   Accessibility support.
 -   Rotate, flip images.
 -   And many more.

 ## Browser support

-lightgallery supports all major browsers including IE 8 and above.
+lightGallery supports all major browsers including IE 10 and above.
+Basic functionalities are supported on IE 8 and 9

 ## Installation

+lightGallery is available on NPM, Yarn, Bower, and CDN

 ### Install with NPM